esri-es/Static-Maps-API-ArcGIS/README.md

 ```
 # Browser support

-It should work at any browser, it uses Promises for Chrome, Firefox, Safari, etc and setTimeout for IE.
+It should work at any browser.